theworldisnotflat/shriveling_world/README.md

 - [X] create classes for the generation of cones
 - [X] create a board class to manage cones
 - [ ] create bigboard to manage all the application
-- [ ] incorpore the parser of csv in order to provide some cones
+- [x] incorpore the parser of csv in order to provide some cones
+- [ ] draw edges